filefilego/filefilego/README.md

 ### Data Storage Layer

 `Storage Engine` is the storage layer that tracks binary data, which are used by hash pointers within the blockchain to refer to a piece of data.
-The `ChanNode` structure has a field called `FileHash` which refers to the binary hash and is in the form of `"{HASH_ALGORITHM}:>{DATA_HASH}"`.
+The `NodeItem` structure has a field called `FileHash` which refers to the binary hash and is in the form of `"{HASH_ALGORITHM}:>{DATA_HASH}"`.
 We would like to keep the metadata of the hashing algorithm used as it might be useful in the future.

 ### Full-text Index/Search

-Search accuracy and flexibility are as important as the core blockchain.
-The aim is to be able to build complex queries including binary searches using a specific query language.
-For instance, we should allow queries of these types:
+In FileFileGo, search accuracy and flexibility are equally important as the core blockchain functionality.
+We aim to enable users to construct complex queries, including binary searches, using a specific query language.
+For example, queries of the following types should be possible:

-1. Required or inclusive ("filefilego coin"), which means both "filefilego" and "coin" is required.
+1. Required or inclusive ("filefilego coin"), which means both "filefilego" and "coin" are required in the search results.
-2. Optional or exclusive ("filefilego currency"), which means one of those words can be excluded.
+2. Optional or exclusive ("filefilego currency"), which means one of those words can be excluded from the search results.

-The development of a query language that allows complex queries is a powerful tool that can be used to increase the accuracy of the search engine.
+Developing a query language that supports such complex queries is a powerful tool that can significantly enhance the search engine's accuracy.

-There is the option to disable the full-text indexing functionality of a node by using the `--fulltex` cli flag.
+It is also possible to enable a node's full-text indexing functionality using the `--search` CLI flag.
 ### Storage Engine

 The storage layer keeps track of binary files and uses hashes to represent a piece of information within the blockchain.
 This feature can be turned on by using the following flags: